fredzqm/UMLGenerator/README.md

   [-k|--direction]
         desc: use this flag if you want the UML to be outputed Top down, otherwise it will be outputed Bottom up

-Member Contributions:
+## Member Contributions:

 Adam:  	Managed the creation and updates to the UML, pair programmed the initial model, coded the CommandLineParser and Configuration, Performed Debugging, wrote the README

-Fred:  	, Performed Debugging
+Fred:   I implemented the model package of the program.
+I help David identify a good design for generator and break his one class generator into multiple classes with strategy patthern.
+I come up with the IFilter idea, so iterable can be process with one line and we can customize logic into generator external.

 David: 	, Performed Debugging